Load constrained wind farm flow control through multi-objective multi-agent reinforcement learning: Methodology

 With \cite{huang2022cleanrl} as a starting point, the MARL approach used in this study leverages an implementation of Independent Soft Actor-Critic (I-SAC), a multi-agent adaptation of Soft Actor-Critic (SAC) \cite{haarnoja2018softactorcriticoffpolicymaximum}, which enables decentralised and collaborative RL-based control.
 A core concept in SAC is its maximum entropy framework, which explicitly encourages stochasticity in the learned policies.
 By promoting exploration and preventing premature convergence to suboptimal deterministic behaviours, this entropy-regularised formulation improves the overall stability of learning, which is deemed advantageous in a WFFC setting.

 For each turbine-specific SAC agent, two key types of neural networks are utilised:

-\textbf{Actor Network} $\pi_{\phi_i}(a|o)$: Maps wind observations to a stochastic yaw control policy, outputting a probability distribution over yaw commands.
+\textbf{Actor Network} $\pi_{\phi_i}(a \mid o)$: Maps wind observations to a stochastic yaw control policy, outputting a probability distribution over yaw commands.
+The subscript $\phi_i$ denotes the trainable parameters of the $i$-th actor network.

 \textbf{Q-Networks} $Q_{\theta_i}(s, a)$: Serves as a critic and evaluates the quality of an action $a$ for a given state by evaluating the expected cumulative reward for said action.
-In this continuous control settings, the Q-function provides a quantitative measure of the quality of each yaw action, guiding the learning process towards actions that maximise the expected farm power production and ability to avoid DEL-based penalties based on the turbine yaw actions.
+Here, $\theta_i$ represents the trainable parameters of the $i$-th $Q$-network.
+To ensure training stability, target networks are maintained for each Q-network to provide slowly evolving reference values during the policy update process.
+In this continuous control setting, the Q-function provides a quantitative measure of the quality of each yaw action, guiding the learning process towards actions that maximise the expected farm power production and ability to avoid DEL-based penalties based on the turbine yaw actions.

-During the training, the three policies for the three turbines are deployed in a total of $N_{\text{env}} = 15$ parallel environments, each with its own turbulence box selected randomly from a pool of 60 boxes.
-Each realization is generated using the Mann model all providing a total lateral flow length of $L_x = 12,276$~m.
-This setup improves data sampling efficiency and combats agent overfitting to a single turbulence realisation.
-For comparison, we run a corresponding baseline environment under the same conditions, allowing for a direct comparison of the RL agent's performance with that of the baseline controller.
-Furthermore, due to the continuous nature of the control task, environmental resets are implemented at fixed intervals.
-This allows the agents to re-learn or re-converge toward optimal policies following a forced reset to zero yaw offset, ultimately promoting training stability.
+Furthermore, because the control task is continuous, environmental resets are implemented at fixed intervals.
+This allows the agents to navigate toward optimal set points following a forced reset to zero yaw offset, ultimately promoting training stability.
 The pseudo-code presented in Algorithm~\ref{alg:isac_windfarm} gives a core overview of the I-SAC implementation.